When is this year’s Oscar ceremony?

 Oscars 2022: When is this year’s Academy Awards ceremony?

-‘Don’t Look Up’, ‘The Power of the Dog’ and ‘Belfast’ will be among the films battling it out for the top gong
+‘Don’t Look Up’, ‘The Power of the Dog’ and ‘Belfast’ will be among the films battling it out for the top prize

 The 2022 Oscars are now just a matter of days away.

-Taking place at the Dolby Theatre in Hollywood, Los Angeles, the prestigious film award ceremony will see a host of the industry’s biggest stars attend.
+Held at the Dolby Theatre in Hollywood, Los Angeles, the prestigious film awards ceremony will many of the industry’s biggest stars attend.

-The ceremony will be on Sunday 27 March, with the event beginning at 8pm ET, or 1am (on 28 March) in the UK.
+The ceremony will take place on Sunday 27 March, with the event beginning at 8pm ET, or 1am (on 28 March) in the UK.

 It is expected to last for around three to four hours.